Listen to Mom With Cancer Share Her Story

 Finding hope with Family Reach

 Reflecting back on the moment when she first reached out to Family Reach, Rifka remembers feeling desperate as the mounting bills and financial realities of her treatment began to settle in.
-Our Resource Navigators reviewed her application to recommend the best selection of services from our Financial Treatment Program, which included our Financial Guidebook for Adult Cancer, a referral to our free Financial Planning for Cancer program, and emergency relief to cover some immediate non-medical expenses.
+Our Resource Navigators reviewed her application to recommend the best selection of services, which included our Financial Guidebook for Adult Cancer, a referral to our free Financial Planning for Cancer program, and emergency relief to cover some immediate non-medical expenses.

 After receiving this support, Rifka described seeing a light at the end of the tunnel that she couldn’t find before.